What is a Statutory Employee?

 What are the advantages of Statutory Employee over Standard Employee?

-To begin with, note that a few outlets report the accompanying data erroneously with regards to statutory workers:
+To begin with, note that a few outlets report the accompanying data erroneously with regards to statutory employees:

 • That the four classes are instances of who might be a statutory representative.
 This isn't right.
 You should can be categorized as one of these underlying four classes so as to qualify, at that point meet the three conditions test for qualifying laborers inside those classifications.